Measurement and Reduction of Drag Force for Optimizing Performance

 -

-Building Design and Wind Resistance
+Building Design and Wind Resistance:

 Wind Resistance: Wind load is an external force that must be considered for structures because it may lead to harm the structures and can even come with destructive consequences such as the collapse of the building.
 Buildings that are low and have compact shape with lesser spaces between windows are more resilient to winds.